-Harpagophytum is known by the names: wood spider, grapple plant, but generally called devils claw.
+Harpagophytum is known by the names: wood spider, and grapple plant, but is generally called devil’s claw.
 It belongs to the sesame group of plants, indigenous to the southern province of Africa.
-It is because of its typical manifestation that it earned its name devils claw.
-It is a large fruited and pink flowered annual plant.
+It is because of the typical manifestation that it earned its name devil’s claw.
+It is a large-fruited and pink-flowered annual plant.
 The large tubular roots of the plant are made use of in the medical field for healing fever and pain and for stimulating digestion.

 The natives of South Africa make use of Devils claw as remedies for diseases ranging from disorders of the kidney and liver, headaches, allergies, and generally rheumatism.
 It was in the middle of the 1900s that a German soldier apparently brought known the Devils claw to Europe.
 Further, it gained fame as the herbalists of other countries like Canada, Britain and Europe started using and prescribing it.
 In Europe and Canada, Devils claw is sold to people as a remedy to get relief from arthritis.
 In America, the Devils claw was introduced during the slavery period.
 The slaves shared the knowledge about the uses of this herb to the Native Americans.
 Traditionally it was also used as a pain reliever and for complications during pregnancies.
 An ointment made from this herb was very commonly used in those days for treating skin injuries and bruises.
 Peter Bretting of the Indian University has named two types of Devils claw, the black seeded one as P. Parviflora and the domestic white seeded one as P. Parviflora Hohokamiana.
 The white seeded plant was grown by Native Americans in Arizona for making the finest quality baskets.
 White, black, red and green are the four basic colors in the baskets.